 over them and their

-lives: and especially if it were to involve any of their time, talents, or
+lives -- and especially not if it involves any of their time, talents, or money,

 most logical explanation as to how we got here.